Friday-Night-Pro-Mazda-Cup-League/documents/rules.md

 ### 4. Race Procedures

 #### 4.1.
 Race Specifics
-Through seasons, SNPM has determined what we feel is one of the best ways to set up our races.
+Through seasons, FNPM has determined what we feel is one of the best ways to set up our races.
 With race length, weather, start times and more.

 #### 4.1.1.
 Start Times: All times are GMT zone and adjusted for daylight savings.
 - Practice at 8:30 pm GMT.